menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cedar Valley is generally considered to be a blue-collar town.
-0.00% of the Cedar Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cedar Valley is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cedar Valley is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cedar Valley who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle

-Overall, Cedar Valley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cedar Valley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cedar Valley is worth considering.